My Guide to Embracing Nature: San Diego’s Clothing-Optional Shores

-Finding the best San Diego nude beaches can be tough.
-And that’s largely because there just aren’t many of them!
+Finding the best nude beaches in San Diego can be tough.
+And that’s largely because there just aren’t that many of them to choose from.

 Editorial credit: Anna Galejeva-Jefimova / Shutterstock.com